springbot/springflow/README.md

 License Terms
 -------------
-HubFlow is published under the liberal terms of the BSD License, see the [LICENSE](LICENSE) file.
+SpringFlow is published under the liberal terms of the BSD License, see the [LICENSE](LICENSE) file.
 Although the BSD License does not require you to share any modifications you make to the source code, you are very much encouraged and invited to contribute back your modifications to the community, preferably